July 10, 2025

 - Jonathan Mentor, Founder & CEO, Successment

 “A typical day includes strategy sessions, content writing, working with graphic designers, and pretty much every other associated team.
 You are steering the ship and guiding the vision of how you believe the brand should be represented - the common thread, tone, voice, values, and impressions you want your brand to make on your audience.
-So one day you may be outlining the goals you want the brand to achieve and the next day you are outlining the assets you have to help get you there, then you may spend two days writing content.
+So one day you may be outlining the goals you want the brand to achieve, and the next day you are outlining the assets you have to help get you there, then you may spend two days writing content.
 Everything moves very quickly!”

 - Matt Erickson, Marketing Director, National Positions

 “This really varies from one brand marketer to another, based on the company's needs and the brand's maturity.
-For me, I typically start by reading up on my clients' deliverables and the project milestones that need to be completed for the day.
+I typically start by reading up on my clients' deliverables and the project milestones that need to be completed for the day.
 I then review (and add to, if appropriate) recently posted content and check social media engagement.
 Then I go into brand campaign planning and status checks before diving into content writing and editing.”

 - Swati Kumar, Founder & Chief Story Consultant, Plotline

+“An important tip for those aspiring to be a brand marketer is to always consider the user experience when developing your efforts.
+This can be their experience with a physical product or within a retail environment.
+One way to get more perspective on this is to actually immerse yourself in the environments.
 For example, in my role as a brand marketing manager, I spent about half of my time on the road and in stores to see how the brand was being executed at the ground level.
 Sometimes brand initiatives make sense on paper, but it's critical to see how they are being perceived on the ground level, both from a customer and employee execution standpoint.
 Another tip is to be very organized.
-There are a lot of moving parts in an organization and many details that go into the conceptualization of a brand or marketing of a service or product.
+There are a lot of moving parts in an organization, and many details that go into the conceptualization of a brand or marketing of a service or product.
 Set daily schedules and goals and use visual project timelines like Gantt charts to track and sustain progress.”

 - Chris Stasiuk, Founder & Creative Director, Signature Video Group

 “Brand managers need to be great multitaskers and have the ability to see the big picture, or vision, and how many small elements fit into that vision.
-They also need to be comfortable in a leadership position as your job is to drive the brand forward.”
+They also need to be comfortable in a leadership position, as your job is to drive the brand forward.”

 - Deanna Backos, Owner, the midnight oil group